 Electronic bikes (e-bikes) are a popular new mode of transportation for hunters.
-Please be aware that while they are not considered motor vehicles and allowed on most public land, timber companies DO NOT allow e-bikes behind locked gates.
+Please be aware that while they are not considered motor vehicles and allowed on most public land, some timber companies DO NOT allow e-bikes behind locked gates.
+These include Stimson and Molpus, but there may be others that do not allow them.
+Check first before riding behind a locked gate.